-Brain cells talk to each other by producing tiny electrical signals, called impulses.
+Brain cells communicate with each other by producing tiny electrical signals, called impulses.

-An EEG helps measure this activity.
+An EEG measures this activity.
 The test is done by a EEG specialist in your doctor's office or at a hospital or laboratory.

 You will be asked to lie on your back on a bed or in a reclining chair.

 Flat metal disks called electrodes are placed all over your scalp.
 The disks are held in place with a sticky paste.
 The electrodes are connected by wires to a speaker and recording machine.

 The recording machine changes the electrical signals into patterns that can be seen on a computer.
 It looks like wavy lines.